shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ]
 ```

-The `english_analyzer` field uses, at indexing and search time, a pre configured english analyzer of ES.
+The `english_analyzer` field uses, at indexing and search time, a pre-configured english analyzer of ES.
 The `getType` function defines the unique name for the data type, in this example `blog`.

 ### Additional indexer
 After the data mapping is defined, the data can be indexed using the `BlogDataIndexer`, which looks as follows: